-Although Member States retain most competencies in energy policy, whether based on nuclear or other sources, the EURATOM Treaty has achieved an important degree of harmonization at European level.
-It legislates for a number of specific tasks for the management of nuclear resources and research activities.
+EURATOM energy research activities are carried out under the treaty with the same name, which in 1957 established the European Atomic Energy Community.
+Although it is true that the Member States retain most competencies in energy policy, whether based on nuclear or other sources, the EURATOM Treaty has achieved an important degree of harmonization at European level, offering a uniform legal framework for implementing a number of specific tasks for the management of nuclear resources and research activities.